POST-DOCTORAL FELLOWSHIPS

 1) Completed their PhD at a UK university; AND,

-4) Had no more than 12 months of active post-doctoral experience since passing their viva (allowing for career breaks) by 16 May 2024.
+4) Had no more than 12 months of active post-doctoral research experience since passing their viva (at full-time equivalent and allowing for career breaks) by date to be confirmed.

 WHICH UNIVERSITIES CAN I APPLY TO?